 - Availability target volatility funds are widely available and there are many varieties.
-The challenge is in picking a manager that can execute a successful strategy - Liquidity depends on the underlying - Cost use of such strategies will add a layer of cost but comparisons should consider overall costs including the underlying
+The challenge is in picking a manager that can execute a successful strategy - Liquidity often accessed through pooled funds and underlying assets generally liquid - Cost strategies often use relatively low cost underlying assets with the fees being charged on the management overlay and may require frequent rebalancing.